 Experience the different areas of your lungs

-To emphasize the feeling: Lay down on your back and place your hands a a big book on your belly.
+To emphasize the feeling: Lay down on your back and place your hands, possibly even a big book, on your belly.
 With a deep exhalation, the belly sinks down.
 Wait a moment and then inhale and lift the belly with hands/book.

 Place your hands on the rib cage and concentrate on the movement in the middle of your breathing space.
 With inhaling feel how the sternum is lifting up and out while the rib cage widens to both sides.
-After a short breath you can use your hands to press down a little stimulating the exhalation.
-Repeat a couple of time in your own rhythm.
+After a short breath, you can use your hands to press down a little stimulating the exhalation.
+Repeat a couple of times in your own rhythm.

 Lay or sit down comfortably and cross your arms in front of your chest.
-Place your finger tips just above your collarbone that’s where the tips of your lungs reach.
-On an inhalation try to keep your belly and chest as steady as possible in order to breath in the upper chest, lifting the collarbone out and up.
+Place your fingertips just above your collarbone that’s where the tips of your lungs reach.
+On an inhalation try to keep your belly and chest as steady as possible in order to breathe in the upper chest, lifting the collarbone out and up.
 Make sure your spine is upright and repeat a couple of times in your own rhythm.

 Combine the different areas for breathing